Apr 27, 2023

 Dr Puah believes that art is as important as science when it comes to medical aesthetics.
 Having an artistic sense helps you get the look you desire.
 His “30% science, 70% art” approach to aesthetic treatments has gained recognition from medical industry veterans and trade professionals, including the 2019 Body Sculpting Provider of the Year in Asia Pacific, 2020 Body Sculpting Medical Centre of the Year in Asia Pacific and 2020 Integrated Healthcare Medical Centre of the Year in APAC by GlobalHealth Asia Pacific.

-Dr Puah is also the appointed trainer for doctors on Botulinum Toxin (Botox) and dermal fillers by Merz and Allergan.
+Dr Puah is also the appointed trainer for doctors on cosmetics injectables by Merz Aesthetics Singapore and Allergan Singapore.